directvt/vtm/doc/ngvt-input-mode.md

 status: draft

-# Next Generation VT Input Mode
+# Next Generation VT Input Mode Protocol

 The goal of the `ngvt-input-mode` protocol is to make command line interactivity cross-platform.